gummesson/easysession.vim/README.md

 **Open a session:**

-    :SessionsDir
+    :Sessions
     :source <session.vim>

-I'm hoping to add a better way to open sessions once I learn my way around vimscript.
+The `Sessions` function will execute the `Explore` command in the same directory as the sessions.
+Add `let g:vim_sessions_explore = 0` to your `vimrc` to turn it off.

 ## Tips and Tricks

-if you're planning to use sessions on both Unix and Windows systems it's recommended that you add the following to your `vimrc` file:
+if you're planning on using sessions on both Unix and Windows systems the offical Vim documentation recommends that you add the following to your `vimrc` file:

     set sessionoptions+=unix,slash